nonetype/old-blog-repo/about.md

 ## Career
 ### 2020
 - Best of the Best 8th TOP40
-- Seminar on 'Affiliated Research Institute of ETRI', 'Kernel Exploit with Filesystem Fuzzer'
+- Seminar at 'Affiliated Research Institute of ETRI', 'Kernel Exploit with Filesystem Fuzzer'

 ### 2019
 - Best of the Best (A.K.A BoB) 8th Vulnerability Analysis Track Mentee